Skip to content

 • St. Louis Post-DispatchOn the 12th of December 1878, the first edition of the St. Louis Post-Dispatch appeared with a print run of just 4,020 copies.

-• The Baltimore SunThe Baltimore Sun began its life on the 17th of May 1837.
-Arunah Shepherdson Abell established the paper alongside William Moseley Swain and Azariah H.
+• The Baltimore SunThe Baltimore Sun was founded on the 17th of May 1837 by Arunah Shepherdson Abell and two associates, William Moseley Swain from Rhode Island and Azariah H.

 • Miami HeraldThe first edition of the Miami Evening Record appeared on the 15th of September 1903.
 Frank B. Stoneman reorganized and moved the Orlando Record to Miami…

-• The Wall Street JournalThe first issue of The Wall Street Journal appeared on the 8th of July 1889.
-It measured 20 and three-quarters inches by 15 and a half inches.
+• The Wall Street JournalThe Wall Street Journal began on the 8th of July 1889 as a four-page sheet measuring about 20 by 15 inches, sold for two cents a copy.

 • Detroit Free PressJohn R. Williams and his uncle Joseph Campau launched the Democratic Free Press and Michigan Intelligencer on the 5th of May 1831.